Length orthospectrum of convex bodies on flat tori

 \section{Acknowledgements}

 We warmly thank B.~Chantraine, N.B.~Dang, F.~Faure, Y.~Guedes-Bonthonneau, D.~Han-Kwan and J.~Viola for interesting discussions related to this work.
-ML and GR are partially supported by the Agence Nationale de la Recherche through the PRC grant ADYCT (ANR-20-CE40-0017).
-GR also acknowledges the support of the Institut Universitaire de France and of the PRC grant ODA from the Agence Nationale de la Recherche (ANR-18-CE40-0020).
+We are grateful to the referee for her/his valuable comments that have helped us to improve the level of generality of the results and the presentation of the manuscript.
+NVD acknowledges the support of the Institut Universitaire de France.
+ML is partially supported by the Agence Nationale de la Recherche under grants SALVE (ANR-19-CE40-0004) and ADYCT (ANR-20-CE40-0017).
+GR acknowledges the support of the Institut Universitaire de France and of the PRC grants ADYCT (ANR-20-CE40-0017) and ODA (ANR-18-CE40-0020) from the Agence Nationale de la Recherche.